 Potential Impacts Arising From Plan Pathway for Impact to affect this site?
-Comment Features that may be affected

-Habitat Loss Yes Peat cutting, windfarm All

-development, facilities for access.

-Habitat loss due to other factors is

-considered below.

-Direct Disturbance No The selection features ares not

-vulnerable to disturbance

-Indirect Disturbance No The selection features ares not

-vulnerable to disturbance

-Introduced Species Yes Spread of species during All

-construction works

-Aerial Emissions Aerial Potential nitrogen deposition from All

-intensive agriculture could cause

-degradation or loss of habitat

-Water Pollution Yes Potential impacts from development Lakes and pools

-on site.

-Hydrological Change Yes Potential drainage due to All

-development on or adjacent to site.
+Comment Features that may be affected Habitat Loss Yes Peat cutting, windfarm development, facilities for access.
+Habitat loss due to other factors is considered below.
+All Direct Disturbance No The selection features ares not vulnerable to disturbance Indirect Disturbance No The selection features ares not vulnerable to disturbance Introduced Species Yes Spread of species during construction works All Aerial Emissions Aerial Potential nitrogen deposition from intensive agriculture could cause degradation or loss of habitat All Water Pollution Yes Potential impacts from development on site.
+Lakes and pools Hydrological Change Yes Potential drainage due to development on or adjacent to site.
+All